HomeSite MapContact Us

 What is FilMiami?

-FilMiami represents the three Greater Miami Film Offices: the Miami- Dade Office of Film & Entertainment, the City of Miami Mayor's Office of Film and Cultural Affairs and the Miami Beach Office of Film and Event Production Management.
-All three offices are full service film commissions providing location and logistics assistance, one-stop permitting, government liaison, production information and referral sources.
+FilMiami represents the Miami-Dade Office of Film & Entertainment and the Miami Beach Office of Film and Event Production Management.
+Both offices are full service film commissions providing location and logistics assistance, one-stop permitting, government liaison, production information and referral sources.

 FilMiami's mission is to provide service and assistance to all film, television, music, commercial production and still photography businesses to promote industry expansion and economic prosperity.